Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to create a contact book using a class.
 - Write a program to create a simple shopping cart using lists and functions.

+83. Day 83 (21st September 2024)
+- Write a Python program to create a simple to-do list using a class and file handling.
+- Write a program to create a phone book using dictionaries and functions.